Ruislip Lido: Lido opening

 The reservoir was developed as a lido in 1933, with an Art Deco-style main building designed by George W. Smith, together with an area reserved for swimming.
 The formal opening was by Earl Howe in 1936.
 The building included a cafe and changing rooms, and featured a terrace with steps leading into the enclosed swimming pool.
 The pool was built with a concrete base, with jetties on either side, but was open to the lido.

 Rowing boats were available for hire, with boathouses on the western side of the reservoir.
 An enclosed boating area for children was later constructed.
 The reservoir became a popular location for water-skiing, and televised championships were often held there.
 One of the Ruislip Water Ski Club's founding members was the former Doctor Who actor Jon Pertwee.

 Ruislip Sailing Club was based at the lido, using the Graduate and Solo dinghy types.
 In the 1970s, the reservoir water level was artificially lowered to prevent the flooding of nearby housing, making it unsuitable for dinghy sailing.

-Several films were made there, including The Young Ones with Cliff Richard and A Night to Remember, in which a large model of the RMS Titanic "sank on film".
+Several films were made there, including Confessions from a Holiday Camp with Robin Askwith, The Young Ones with Cliff Richard and A Night to Remember, in which a large model of the RMS Titanic "sank on film".